Skip to Content

 What to do on Salt Spring Island when it's hot?
 Go swimming at Vesuvius Bay!

-Bring water shoes to protect tender tootsies, as the area is a bit rocky (or just be careful going into the water).
+Just bring water shoes to protect tender tootsies, both yours and your kids, as the area is a bit rocky.
+(We didn’t have any, so we were just super careful going into the water.)

-Also bring your own shade umbrella and sunhats as there’s no shade late in the afternoon (except by the outdoor biffy at the far end of the beach, and no one wants to sit there).
+Also bring your own shade umbrella and sunhats.
+There’s no shade late in the afternoon (except by the outdoor biffy at the far end of the beach, and no one wants to sit there).

 11) Go wine tasting